SumoLogic/sumologic-kubernetes-collection/docs/fargate.md

   --cidr "${CIDR_BLOCK}"
 ```

-#### Create mount targets for each pair of EFS access point and subnet
+#### Create mount targets in each AZ using EFS access points

 In order to be able to mount EFS access point within the subnet, the mount target should be created for them.

+_Note:_ You can only create one mount target per Availability Zone

 It can be done using the following `bash` script: